-This super simple, small sewing table is one that just about anyone can make and use in just about any space, even the tiniest of apartments.
+This super simple DIY sewing table is one that just about anyone can make and use in just about any small space, even the tiniest of apartments.

 It’s technically an Ikea hack, but any small table will work, as long as it’s made of wood.
 It’s also a super cheap option, too, since you just need to find some scrap wood, an old table the size you want, and a little hardware.
 You do need a jigsaw and handsaw, though.

 Another super cheap, easy sewing machine table is this option made from some plywood, molding strips, and desk legs.

 It’s a super-easy way to throw together a sewing desk right now, especially if you get the lumber store to make your cuts for you.

 You can make the sewing table any size you need, though the instructions are specifically for 7 feet by 4 feet, due to the crafter’s needs.
 Generally speaking, you probably won’t need one this big, so just adjust the measurements to your own needs instead.

 Sewing Machine Wood Box Base With Side Cubbies